 - Around 34%-36% of physicians will be eligible for MIPS after all exclusions, although they make up 55%-58% of Medicare Part B charges.

 MACRA/QPP is an enormous piece of legislation.
-And at its business end, MACRA will eliminate the sustainable growth rate formula and replace it with a 0.5% annual rate increase throughout 2019, after which physicians will be or would be encouraged to shift to one of the two Quality Payment Programs:
+At its business end, it will eliminate the sustainable growth rate formula and replace it with a 0.5% annual rate increase throughout 2019, after which physicians will be or will be encouraged to shift to one of the two Quality Payment Programs:

 - Merit-Based Incentive Payment System (MIPS)

 - Alternative Payment Model (APM).

 - The proposed scenario for the 2018 rule includes the option for providers to band together in Virtual Groups.

 If you remember, this option was not available in 2017.
 The situation with Virtual Groups is that they allow solo practitioners or physicians in groups of 10 or fewer to virtually combine for MIPS participation.
 To become a Virtual Group, a solo practitioner or group must combine with at least one more solo practitioner or group, regardless of location or specialty.
 Make sure you register before the 2018 performance year also solo physicians must be eligible for MIPS on their own.